 David is our head custodian.
 He has worked at Temple Ohabei Shalom since August of 2014.

 Luis is our weekday morning custodian.
 He is always the first one in the building, and the first one to greet everyone with a “Good morning!”.
 Luis has been with the Temple Ohabei Shalom for many years.
 He has been married even longer!
 He and his wife have been together for 49 years.
 Together they have 3 children and 7 grandchildren.

 Barry works weekday afternoons and weekends.
 Barry’s been working at TOS since February 2012.
 Before coming to Temple Ohabei Shalom, Barry worked with Carnival Cruise Lines for many years in the service industry.
 He is married and has 4 wonderful children, and 4 amazing grandchildren.
 Barry loves working on the weekends, giving him an opportuntiy to be with the TOS community.

-Kirk is just joining the TOS staff and is excited to be part of the community.
-Kirk lives in Cambridge and has a young son.
+Kirk is excited to be part of the community.
+He lives in Cambridge and has a young son.
 Kirk enjoys playing and watching almost every sport and loves to hang out with friends.

 Sean is the newest member of our custodial staff.
 He has worked at Temple Ohabei Shalom since 2015.